Dvach: Change of administration

 In November 2010, Vitalik resigned as an administrator, and a user named Abu succeeded him.
 He later revealed in an interview with his former classmate, Russian YouTube blogger Ilya Varlamov, that he had bought 2-ch for 10,000 dollars.
 Abu tolerated some of the derogatory and mocking names given to him and the board by the users, like Macaque or Sosach.
 He used images of Abu from Disney's Aladdin.

 Abu changed the moderation team and banned some of the former moderators for their abuse of tripcodes and avatars.
-He also repressed many in-site user communities, such as Rozen Maiden and My Little Pony fans, child porn posters, and anime fans posting outside of the /a/ board.
+He also repressed many in-site user communities, such as Rozen Maiden and My Little Pony fans, and anime fans posting outside of the /a/ board.